-I agree my acceptance of these terms and conditions governing my Student Account has been executed and delivered in Pennsylvania and the validity, construction, and enforceability of these terms and conditions shall be governed by the laws of the Commonwealth of Pennsylvania.
+I agree my acceptance of these terms and conditions governing my student account has been executed and delivered in Pennsylvania and the validity, construction, and enforceability of these terms and conditions shall be governed by the laws of the Commonwealth of Pennsylvania.
+In any court action, the Courts of Pennsylvania shall have exclusive jurisdiction of such legal actions, venue to be in Cumberland, County, Pennsylvania.